SCRT-HQ/VaporShell/docs/glossary/Add-VSCloudFrontDistributionDefaultCacheBehavior.md

 ```

 ### -TrustedSigners
-A complex type that specifies the AWS accounts, if any, that you want to allow to create signed URLs for private content.
+Specifies the AWS accounts, if any, that you want to allow to create signed URLs for private content.
-If you want to require signed URLs in requests for objects in the target origin that match the PathPattern for this cache behavior, specify true for Enabled, and specify the applicable values for Quantity and Items.
+If you want to require signed URLs in requests for objects in the target origin, specify a list of AWS account IDs.
 For more information, see Serving Private Content through CloudFront: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html in the * Amazon CloudFront Developer Guide*.
-If you don't want to require signed URLs in requests for objects that match PathPattern, specify false for Enabled and 0 for Quantity.
-Omit Items.
-To add, change, or remove one or more trusted signers, change Enabled to true if it's currently false, change Quantity as applicable, and specify all of the trusted signers that you want to include in the updated distribution.

 PrimitiveItemType: String
 Type: List